Open-Models-Startup/docs-vite/docs/home/user-guide/getting-started.md

 This page outlines how you can use Qi X Lab to create quick demos or bug reproductions in Qi X Lab classic editor or to open a GitHub repository in RESEARCH IDE.

-If you wish to immediately embed your project on your page check a page on manual [embeds](/home/integration/embedding) and [SDK embeds](/platform/api/javascript-sdk).
-If you wish to learn how to import your project from GitHub, check the page on [importing projects](/home/user-guide/importing-projects).

 ## Picking a starter project

 To start coding, navigate to the [Qi X Lab homepage](https://qixlab.com/).
 If you are not logged in, scroll down a bit to find a list of starter projects to choose from: